security-notes/infobyte-faraday-wiki/Install-steps.md

 # Ubuntu/Kali
 Faraday use postgresql > 9.5 as database.
 First of all, you'll need to install it locally or in a remote server.
-With Ubuntu > 18.04 you can run:
+You can run:
 ```
 sudo apt install postgresql
+#Verify postgres version > 9.5
+psql --version
 ```
 Then download faraday's installer from [our web site](portal.faradaysec.com)
 ```